Loris-EPFL/mangrove-liquidity-bridge/README.md

 2. `npm install`
 3. [Install foundry](https://book.getfoundry.sh/getting-started/installation)
 4. Provide/Create an `.env` file following `.envdist` format
-5. Specify the chain to test (polygon or mumbai) by setting
+5. Specify the chain to test (polygon or mumbai) by setting `FOUNDRY_PROFILE` to `polygon` or `mumbai`
 6. Run `npm run anvil` to fork the chain
 7. Run `source .env; forge test -f $LOCAL_URL` to run the tests

+## Notes

+The current repos does not allow to test the full bridge logic on the same chain because :

+- on polygon : we don't have a Mangrove order-book deployed
+- on mumbai : we don't have a Uniswap pool deployed

 ## Next steps